Inpatient vs Outpatient Drug Rehab

 7. Community-Based Peer Recovery Coaches:

-• Outpatient Focus: Peer recovery coaches, individuals who have personal experience with addiction and recovery, offer invaluable guidance and mentorship.
+• Outpatient Focus: Peer recovery coaches, individuals with personal experience of addiction and recovery, offer invaluable guidance and mentorship.
 Their lived experience helps individuals in outpatient therapy navigate their own recovery, offering practical advice and motivation from someone who understands the challenges firsthand.

 8. Community Outreach Programs: